rushtonmd/osticket_1_7_dragdropuploader/README.md

 ## Aside

 Creating these features for osTicket was a small weekend side project and I personally hope someone finds it useful!
-RASHER for LIFE!
+RASHER 4 LIFE!